 ~ Edward S. Curtis in a speech, title and date unknown

-Edward S. Curtis driving
+Edward S. Curtis driving a team of horses

 On one occasion, the burro that was carrying Curtis' photographic equipment fell down a canyon, shattering the precious camera.
 Curtis spent hours painstakingly piecing the camera back together.
 For the rest of the field season, he used the broken camera lashed together with a rope.